max-hoffman/maxh/content/post/data_chaos.md

 disrupt products.

-I regret that I only realized this interesting architectural problem after our department dissolved.
+I regret that I only realized this interesting architectural problem after our department re-orged.
 It will be interesting to see what happens next, though.
 As a small aside, there are alternative ways of doing what we do, but all of the good ones need to generalize beyond businesses who we’ve already hand-labeled features for.
 A popular alternative to a generic model is “point-radius”, which